-&lt;sup>17 Sussman, 12 J.L. & Pol'y at 580-81.
+18 Sussman, 12 J.L. & Pol'y at 580-81.

-Second, the Directive negatively impacts EPA's institutional legitimacy and capacity for effective and efficient governance.
-Advisory committee review is a "scientific seal of approval" that helps deflect criticisms from "adversaries within the EPA, from industry and environmental groups, or from the Office of Management and Budget."
-This review also helps root out technical missteps before EPA makes final decisions on matters with broad impacts on both regulated industry and the environment, and ensures EPA's work is defensible once finalized.
-For example, and as Appellants allege in their complaint, the Science Advisory Board prompted EPA to remove errors in a 2015 report on the impacts to drinking water from hydraulic fracturing.
-J.A.
-A-16-17 (¶¶ 26-27).
+Second, the Directive damages EPA's institutional legitimacy and capacity for effective and efficient governance.
+Advisory committee review is a "scientific seal of approval" that helps deflect criticisms from "adversaries within the EPA, from industry and environmental groups, or from the Office of Management and Budget."19 That review also helps root out technical missteps before EPA makes final decisions on matters with broad impacts on both regulated industry and the environment and ensures EPA's work is defensible once finalized.
+For example, and as Appellants allege in their complaint, the Science Advisory Board identified and prompted EPA to remove errors in a 2015 report on the impacts to drinking water from hydraulic fracturing.
+J.A..